-The EAC is led by a Dean, Dr Lise Lothe, supported by a Governing Council whose role it is to direct the EAC and ensure that its aims and objectives are satisfied.
+The EAC is led by the chair, Igor Dijkers, supported by an Executive Team whose role it is to direct the EAC and ensure that its aims and objectives are satisfied.

-The EAC promotes an effective transition between chiropractic graduates and professional chiropractors by means of a structured Graduate Education Programme.
-By working with established stakeholders, the aim of the EAC GEP programme is to ensure that all national chiropractic associations offer a structured learning programme for new graduates entering the chiropractic profession.
-To support this, the EAC organises regular GEP seminars.
+The EAC promotes an effective transition between chiropractic graduates and professional chiropractors by formulating a structured Graduate Education Programme.
+By working with established stakeholders, the aim of the EAC GEP programme is to ensure that all national chiropractic associations have the basic framework they can build on to offer a structured learning programme for new graduates entering the chiropractic profession.

 The EAC also accredits CPD activities by awarding points for attendance.
 Its aim is to ensure that all chiropractors within the ECU complete a minimum of 30 hours of CPD activity each year.
-This may be in the form of structured learning, i.e. attending conferences and seminars, or learning alone, i.e. reading professional journals.
+This may be in the form of structured learning, i.e. attending conferences and seminars, or online learning via different platforms such as GEN-C .
 One point is awarded for each hour of approved learning.

-With the Chiropractic and Osteopathic College of Australasia, Royal College of Chiropractic and Nordic Institute of Chiropractic and Clinical Biomechanics, the EAC co-owns the online, open access journal Chiropractic and Manual Therapies.
+With its partners Chiropractic Australia, Royal College of Chiropractors and the Chiropractic Knowledge Hub the EAC co-owns the online, open access journal Chiropractic and Manual Therapies.
 This high-quality, peer-reviewed journal is the second-largest journal of its type in the world and features research articles, commentaries and debate articles.

-For those with interests in particular areas of chiropractic practice, the EAC has developed a number of Special Interest Groups (SiGs).
+For those with interests in particular areas of chiropractic practice, the EAC has developed a number of Special Interest Groups (SIGs).
 These help chiropractors to share knowledge with chiropractors who have common interests and to share best practice in chiropractic specialities.
-There are 7 SiGs: Clinical Chiropractic, Sports, Orthopaedics, Paediatrics, Education, Diagnostic Imaging, Research and Neurology.
+There are 5 SIGs: Clinical, Sports, Paediatrics, Neurology and Research.

-From 1 January 2015, all chiropractors who are members of ECU national associations will automatically become members of the EAC.
-This will mean that there will no longer be a fee for membership.
-For those who practice/reside in a country where there isn’t a National Association they may apply to the ECU to become an individual member.
+From 1 January 2015, all chiropractors who are members of ECU national associations are automatically members of the EAC.
+This means that there is no longer an additional fee for membership specific to the EAC.
+For those who practice/reside in a country where the National Association is not a member nation of the ECU they may apply to the ECU to become an individual member.

 Members of the EAC may apply to become Fellows of the Academy.
 Fellowships are awarded by the EAC Court of Electors upon consideration of applications sent to the Registrar.
 Fellows must display evidence of advanced professional learning to Masters level or equivalent.